sushant-kamble/kalioncloud/README.md

 Select a Debian OS 10.4 and run this script.

-If you like it, please show support by signing up digital ocean on below link:
+If you like it, please show support by signing up digital ocean on below linkm you will get free $100 credits :)

 https://m.do.co/c/a114661b0b63